milanm/csharp-cheatsheet/README.md

 ## HashSet

 HashSets store unique elements with fast lookup, insertion, and deletion.
+They're ideal for maintaining collections of unique items or performing set operations.

 ```csharp
 using System.Collections.Generic;